mainendra/mainendra/README.md

 # About me

 Experience in software development using JavaScript in Video domain.
 Design and develop various navigator applications (to consume video) on set-top-box, mobile, samsungTV, Chromecast and desktop platforms.
-4+ years of experience in A11y on navigator web application for desktops.
-2+ years of experience in UI test automation.
+Experience in A11y on navigator web application for desktops.
+Experience in UI test automation.
 While working in same domain for long duration, I’ve acquired distinct debugging skill to debug various applications.

 # Current role